 CLASS - Escapes to full WMI schema.
 PATH - Escapes to full WMI object paths.
 CONTEXT - Displays the state of all the global switches.
 QUIT/EXIT - Exits the program.

-QFE command is something I often use to find out the list of hotfixes or security updates applied on the system.
+QFE command is something I often use to find out the list of hotfixes or security updates applied to the system.

 Open the command prompt and type in wmic qfe.
 This will give you the list!